nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 :::{.notes}
 I'm Matt Fisher:

+* Mid-career software developer
-* Software developer at NSIDC
+* Working at NSIDC
 * Author, with Trey Stafford, of the QGreenland software
 * Instructor, with Trey Stafford and Alyse Thurber, of QGreenland Researcher Workshop.
   More on that soon!